Introducing DD: an agile, auditable and interoperable public-code tool for the Democratic Digitalisation of Education.

 As part of the Plan for the Democratic Digitalisation of Education, Xnet and a group of families offered a press conference at Barcelona City Council presenting the first version of the DD digital educational infrastructure, a pioneering comprehensive workspace that aggregates free and auditable software tools in a single suite offering data sovereignty and protecting the digital rights of the educational community.

-Based on the Plan for the Democratic Digitalisation of Education drawn up by Xnet and the participating families, it has received support from the Directorate for Democratic Innovation and the Commission for Digital Innovation of Barcelona City Council and the Barcelona Education Consortium.
+Based on the Plan for the Democratic Digitalisation of Education drawn up by Xnet in 2019, before the pandemic, it has received support from the Directorate for Democratic Innovation and the Commission for Digital Innovation of Barcelona City Council and the Barcelona Education Consortium.
 This has enabled a pilot project carried out by Xnet, three schools and the development companies IsardVDI and 3iPunt, with the collaboration of aFFac and AirVPN.

-· DD offers an agile, auditable and interoperable public-code alternative to proprietary products from large tech corporations such as Google and Microsoft
+· DD is an agile, auditable and interoperable public-code alternative to proprietary products from large tech corporations such as Google and Microsoft

 · Barcelona City Council is now extending its backing so that the pilot, which includes training, support and 24/7 personalised technical help, can be extended to more educational centres in the city